Welcome to Village Portland, neighborhood news & actions in East Portland.

 We’re here to bridge the gap between news & civic participation… and to encourage folks get involved with their community and support their neighbors.
 There are a million voices fighting for your attention, but we want to help you connect with your village, your neighborhood… where your power to connect and make change is the strongest.

-If you’re an organizer or writer interested in bringing a Village Portland to your neighborhood, contact Andrew Wilkins, Publisher / Editor:
+Read more about how to get involved and promote your business or organization below, or you’re an organizer or writer interested in bringing a Village Portland to your neighborhood, contact Andrew Wilkins, Publisher & Editor:

 Business owners invest so much time, energy, and money for the chance to build a business that reflects their values and serves their customers in a unique way.
 Many neighbors want to support businesses that share their values, and we want to help owners tell this story.